PraGit710/Java-Programming/JAVA/Task 2/README.md

 MENTOR : NEELA SANTOSH

 ## I have used IntelliJ IDEA code Editor and used following libraries ->
-1.json simple JSONArray
+1. json simple JSONArray
-2.json simple JSONObject
+2. json simple JSONObject
-3.json simple parser JSONParser
+3. json simple parser JSONParser

 ## Also used GeoCoding API

 ## OUTPUT: